streetwriters/notesnook/docs/help/contents/rich-text-editor/markdown-notes-editing.md

 | Current Date        | `/date`                                                               |
 | Date Time           | `/time`                                                               |
 | Current Date & Time | `/now`                                                                |

+## FAQs

+### Does Notesnook support Markdown editing?

+No. The Markdown shortcuts listed above are just that: shortcuts.
+They'll help you to quickly use the various formats & blocks in the editor but they aren't raw Markdown.